TzufLahan/Enhancing_Low-Resolution_Facial_Emotion_Recognition/README.md

 ## 🌟 Project Objective

 While most state-of-the-art FER models are trained on high-resolution datasets, real-world scenarios (e.g. surveillance cameras, video calls) often involve low-resolution images.\
-This project proposes a deep learning pipeline that uses **facial enhancement techniques such as GFPGAN and CodeFormer**, followed by classification with **pre-trained CNN models (e.g. VGG-16)** fine-tuned for emotion recognition.
+This project proposes a deep learning pipeline that uses **facial enhancement techniques such as GFPGAN and CodeFormer**, followed by classification with **pre-trained CNN models (Resnet-18, Resnet-50, VGG-16 and VGG-19)** fine-tuned for emotion recognition.

 ---